-- 1. On the day before the election, obtain from the Municipal Clerk or the Election Commission the box(es) for his/her precinct containing the ballots and all other necessary materials, including the poll book, receipt books, absentee ballots, paper ballots, the blank tally sheets, the blank forms to be used in making returns, the cards of instruction, stationery, and supplies. - 2.
+- 1. Not less than one day before the election, obtain from the Municipal Clerk or the Election Commission the box(es) for his/her precinct containing the ballots and all other necessary materials, including the poll book, receipt books, absentee ballots, paper ballots, the blank tally sheets, the blank forms to be used in making returns, the cards of instruction, stationery, and supplies.
+(Miss.
+Code Ann. § 23-15-251) - 2.
 Ensure the box(es) and the contents are not tampered with prior to the opening of the polls by verifying the original seal on the ballot box. - 3.
 Deliver the ballot box(es) and the contents to the appropriate polling place by 6:00 a.m. on Election Day.
 (Miss.
-Code Ann. § 23-15-477) - 4.
-Return the ballot box(es) sealed and secured with all contents therein and other materials to the Municipal Clerk's office on election night.
+Code Ann. § 23-15-251) - 4.
+Return the ballot box(es) sealed and secured with all contents therein and other materials to the Municipal Clerk's Office on election night.
 (Miss.
 Code Ann. § 23-15-251)